Generic Name: tramadol (TRAM a dol)

 Rramadol may impair your thinking or reactions.
 Avoid driving or operating machinery until you know how this medicine will affect you.
 Dizziness or severe drowsiness can cause falls or other accidents.

 Ultram side effects

-Less serious Ultram side effects may include:
+Common Ultram side effects may include: